← Back to Blog

 You walk into that parent-teacher conference with confidence.
 When the parent asks for specifics, you do not freeze.
 You open your records.
 You can say that on October fourth at ten in the morning, the student tore up their assignment when asked to transition to reading.
 You can say it happened again on October seventh.

 It takes the emotion out of the conversation.
 You are no longer attacking their child.
 You are simply presenting the data.
-Parents respect data.
-Administrators respect data.
+Clear documentation helps everyone focus on facts instead of conflicting memories.
 It completely shifts the dynamic from a defensive argument to a collaborative problem-solving session.

 You cannot manage what you do not measure.
 A good log measures the reality of your classroom.

 ShortHand is the behavior log built into your phone, no spreadsheet required.
 You can document the facts in seconds and have the data ready for your next meeting.
-Try it free at getshorthandapp.com/install.
+Try it free at getshorthandapp.com.

 Related reading: Student Behavior Problems in the Classroom | Free Parent Communication Log for Teachers | How to Track Student Behavior in the Classroom